Two Parties and a Funeral—Plus, Plenty of Valet Parking!—in America's Gilded Capital

 In This Town: Two Parties and a Funeral—Plus, Plenty of Valet Parking!—in America's Gilded Capital, Leibovich presents a blistering, stunning—and often hysterically funny—examination of a city transformed by wealth, new media, and celebrity: the city where Leibovich himself lives and works.
 This Town was named one of the Best Political Books of All Time by Christian Science Monitor and a New York Times 100 Notable Book.
 It’s a crucial, timely look at the rot that has overtaken the nation’s capital, an examination of a system gone comically, tragically awry.

-Leibovich wrote one of the most insightful full-length features on Donald Trump, “Donald Trump is not Going Anywhere,” during the Republican primaries, for a cover story for the New York Times Magazine.
-Throughout the 2016 campaign, he wrote several cover stories and appeared on television to talk national politics.
+Leibovich wrote one of the most insightful full-length features on Donald Trump, “Donald Trump is not Going Anywhere,” during the Republican primaries—a cover story for the New York Times Magazine.
+Throughout the 2016 campaign, he wrote several more cover stories and appeared on television to talk national politics.

 Prior to the Times Magazine, Leibovich was a national political reporter in the Times’ DC bureau.
 He has also worked at The Washington Post and The San Jose Mercury News, and is the author of The New Imperialists, a collection of profiles on technology pioneers.
 He also writes a twice-monthly column for The New York Times Magazine about politics and the media.
-In 2017, Leibovich will publish a book about Tom Brady, the New England Patriots, and “the cutthroat circus that is the National Football League,” which expands on his recent New York Times Magazine cover story about Brady in the run-up to the Super Bowl.
+Leibovich is currently writing a new book about Tom Brady, the New England Patriots, and “the cutthroat circus that is the National Football League,” which expands on his recent New York Times Magazine cover story about Brady in the run-up to the Super Bowl.

 In this funny—yet seriously insightful—keynote, Mark Leibovich takes on Washington and everyone in it.
 Based on his #1 New York Times bestseller, This Town: Two Parties and a Funeral—Plus, Plenty of Valet Parking!—in America's Gilded Capital, he describes a city loathed from every corner of the nation, yet drunk on its own self-regard.
 These are fun and busy days in Washington, a nexus of big politics, big money, big media, and big vanity.
 There are no Democrats and Republicans anymore in the nation’s capital, just millionaires.
 That is the grubby secret of This Town in the twenty-first century.